haraka/Haraka/docs/plugins/dkim_sign.md

 - headers\_to\_sign = list, of; headers       (REQUIRED)

-    Set this to the list of headers that should be signed separated by either a comma, colon or semi-colon.
-    This is to prevent any tampering of the specified headers.
+    Set this to the list of headers that should be signed, separated by commas, colons or semi-colons.
+Signing prevents tampering with the specified headers.
-    The 'From' header is required to be present by the RFC and will be added if missing.
+    The 'From' header is required by the RFC and will be added if missing.

 ## Single Domain Configuration

-To sign all messages with a single DKIM key, these two config settings are required.
+To sign all messages with a single DKIM key, these config settings are required.

 - selector = name